-What are the legal requirements that need to be satisfied before the company can buy its own shares?
+What are the legal requirements that need to be satisfied before a company can buy its own shares?

-The following are the main requirements under the Companies Act 2006:
+The following are the main requirements under the Companies Act 2006.

-- The company's Articles should not restrict or prohibit a purchase of its own shares. - The share purchase must not leave the company with only redeemable and/or treasury shares. - A private company must use distributable profits to purchase the shares before it can resort to capital.
+- Company's Articles should not restrict or prohibit a purchase of own shares. - The share purchase must not leave the company with only redeemable and/or treasury shares. - A private company must use distributable profits to purchase the shares before it can resort to capital.